g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 :::
 - What would $50,000 unlock for your project?
 :::success
+### 最終版
+A $50,000 grant would enable the project to move from experimental prototypes to a functional and deployable deliberation platform.
+The most significant impact would be supporting a dedicated part-time developer to focus on building and maintaining the core system.
+Civic tech tools are often created by volunteers with limited time, which makes sustained development difficult.
+This funding would allow us to implement key features, integrate existing deliberation tools, and improve usability so the platform can be reliably used in real-world settings.
+The grant would also support pilot deliberation activities.
+These pilots are essential for testing the platform in real discussions and refining the system through practical feedback.
+Funding would help cover the basic costs of hosting deliberative workshops and public forums, including facilitation, documentation, and technical support.
+Together, dedicated development capacity and real-world pilots would demonstrate how AI-assisted deliberation can function as practical democratic infrastructure rather than a experimental prototype.
 ### V.1 草稿
 A $50,000 grant would allow the project to move from experimental prototypes to a functional and deployable deliberation platform.